Take the Curvy Road: Add Interest to Jewelry Designs with Curves, Spirals, and Swirls

 ABOVE: Serpentine road at Tianmen Mountain National Park, Zhangjiajie, Hunan, China 2014.
 Photo: Getty Images.

-How to Make Curvy Jewelry Designs
+4 Ways to Make Curvy Jewelry Designs

 |Spirals and swirls: Rolling wire into a spiral turns a long, straight, skinny, sometimes boring material into a substantial, curvy, more interesting jewelry design element with depth and dimension.
 Form the wire into a pointed spiral and you have a leaf; roll into a multi-layered spiral and you have a rose like these shown here; or wire together about five spirals and you have flower petals.
 Spirals turn flat wire into metal shapes and three-dimensional design elements.
 (Those are Cindy Wimmer’s Spiral Roses from Easy Wire 2010.)|